ordina-jworks/ordina-jworks.github.io/_posts/2020-06-23-user-feedback-websockets.md

 ### Reading time: 7 minutes and 31 seconds

-When working with event-drive applications, you tend to see this on the screen:
+When working with event-driven applications, you tend to see this on the screen:

 > We are processing your request, we will notify you when it succeeds